karimbenbourenane/macos-installer/README.md

       - `Antigen`
       - `vim-plug`
 7. Installs all `Antigen` zsh plugins defined in the configuration
-8. Executes the `update` to get all packages and plugins up to date
+8. Executes the `update` function to get all packages and plugins up to date

 ## Can I use this?
 No. If you're reading this and you're not me, this script of of zero value to you.
 It requires access to the private dotfile repository, which only I have access to.
 I'm hosting this project publicly so that I can quickly bootstrap a new machine at a moments notice by running a single command.